n-grace-henry/MS-Thesis/progress_logs/june_progress_log.md

 Changed my mind about oxidation.
 Since I need to stop the run after one sample anyway, I think I will do an oxidation sequence and come back later today.

 I will remove Val from this run because I think I might run out of liquid N with how long this prep stage will take.

+## 2023-06-06
+Results from the run yesterday still look bad.
+Phe is still showing up as normal, Nor is still showing up as normal, but Glu still is not showing significant peaks.
+There are two peaks on the chromatograph but they are not big enough to get a signal.
+Gonna run those last three today and see what happens.